 4. “I can do it all on my own.”

 For those of you who have been reading this newsletter for awhile now, you know that I always end by encouraging you to teach someone else what you have learned about using Memory Palaces and memorization in general.
 Obviously, I don’t mind if you mention the Magnetic Memory series of books or the Magnetic Memory Mondays Newsletter, but the point I am trying to make with this is much deeper.

-Memorization happens in the mind, to be sure, but it also happens throughout the course of our interactions.
+But the act of remembering also happens throughout the course of our interactions.
 There’s a very real sense that we haven’t really memorized something until we’ve shared it with someone else.

 The same principle applies to languages.
-Yes, it’s important to use Excel files in the way I teach here: https://www.youtube.com/watch?v=UMPMuOyfke4 … but you also need to test your recall in actual conversation.
+Yes, it can be important to use Excel files to store your Memory Palace Network.
+But you also need to test your recall of memorize vocabulary in actual conversation.

-The takeaway: Memory Palaces and mnemonics are never just an internal event.
-The Magnetic Memory system is built by design to share in order to maximize your success.
+Memory Palaces and mnemonics are never just an internal event.
+The Magnetic Memory Method is built by design to share in order to maximize your success.